Quick Summary

 Both Rajendra Chola and his father, Rajaraja Chola I, are contenders.
 Rajendra Chola’s conquests might have been more extensive, especially with his dominant navy.

-Rajendra Chola earned titles like “Gangaikonda Chola” (conquered Ganges) and “Kadaram Kondan” (conquered Kedah in Southeast Asia).
+Rajendra Chola earned titles like “Gangaikonda Chola” (conquered the Ganges) and “Kadaram Kondan” (conquered Kedah in Southeast Asia).

 He built the Gangaikonda Cholapuram city.
 A lake and temple were built to commemorate his triumph.
 He switched his capital city to this from Thanjavur.